Frequency illusion: Medicine

 In the field of medicine, frequency illusion could help doctors, radiologists, and medical professionals detect diseases.
 Rare diseases or conditions can often get overlooked by those in the medical field due to an unfamiliarity with the condition.
 For instance, during the peak of the COVID-19 pandemic, doctors worldwide would observe discoloration of toes in patients and quickly conclude that it was a sign of COVID-19 due to concurrent timing.
 This is because the skin is considered to reflect underlying health conditions during this period.
 However, later research revealed lower incidence among the patients, demonstrating a misinterpretation influenced by frequency illusion.

 Medical researchers suggest that based on frequency illusion, medical professionals, especially those in training, could be primed to notice rarer patterns and lesions, which would lead them to detect rare diseases and conditions with higher accuracy.
 Even in situations where medical professionals are equipped with extensive medical equipments, the ability to recognise a condition lies in their abilities to distinguish the particular medical condition.
 Therefore, increasing salience of specific rare diseases enables healthcare providers to leverage the frequency illusion, enhancing diagnostic accuracy and patient care.

 Marketing

 Frequency illusion is used by the marketing industry to make this cognitive bias work in their favour.
 Generally, this is achieved by introducing a product through ads and familiarizing consumers with it.
-As a result of frequency illusion, once the consumer notices the product, they start paying more attention to it.
+As a result of frequency illusion, once consumers notices the product, they start paying more attention to it.
 Frequently noticing this product on social media, in conversations, and in real life leads them to believe that the product is more popular – or in more frequent use – than it actually is.
-Either due to a desire to conform or simply to own the product, the consumer eventually makes the purchase.
+Either due to a desire to conform or simply to own the product, a consumer eventually makes the purchase.
 This phenomenon is a marketing trick that increases the likelihood of the consumer buying the product.